Skip to main content

 Summary The Delhi High Court delivered a landmark judgment affirming that holders of registered designs can file infringement suits against other registered proprietors, invoke common law passing off remedies even without explicit statutory provisions in the Designs Act, and pursue both remedies concurrently (though not in a single consolidated suit).
 This decision significantly strengthened legal protections for design proprietors by harmonizing statutory and common law remedies.
 Introduction The case of Mohan Lal v.
 Sona Paint & Hardwares , adjudicated by the Delhi High Court on May 15, 2013, marks a significant development in the interpretation of the Designs Act, 2000 .
 This judgment delves into the complexities surrounding the infringement of registered designs, the applicability of common law remedies such as passing off, and the procedural aspects of filing composite suits involving both statutory and common law claims.
 Parties Involved Plaintiffs: ...

-A divisional Bench of Delhi High Court referred a revision to full bench of Delhi High Court, to consider as to whether an other Divisional Bench of this court in the case of Dabur India Ltd. Vs. Amit Jain & Anr.
-2009 (DEL) has correctly held that publication abroad by existence of the design in the records of the Registrar of designs which is open for public inspection cannot be said to be “prior publication” as per the meaning of the term as found in Sections 4(b) and 19(1)(b) of the Designs Act, 2000.
-The earlier Division Bench had concurred with the view of learned Single Judge of Calcutta High Court in the case of Gopal Glass Works Ltd. Vs. Assistant Controller of Patents & Designs 2006 (Cal.) where it was held that mere publication of designs, specifications, drawings and /or demonstrations by the patent office in a foreign country would not in itself amount to publication for rendering a design registered in India liable to cancellation....
+A Division Bench of the Delhi High Court has referred an important question to a Full Bench of the Court, calling into question the correctness of an earlier Division Bench ruling in Dabur India Ltd. vs. Amit Jain & Anr.
+(2009, Del.), which had held that the mere existence of a design in the publicly inspectable records of a foreign Registrar of Designs does not, by itself, amount to "prior publication" within the meaning of that expression under Sections 4(b) and 19(1)(b) of the Designs Act, 2000 (the "Act").
+Background: The Conflicting Precedents The Division Bench in Dabur India Ltd. had concurred with the earlier view of a Single Judge of the Calcutta High Court in Gopal Glass Works Ltd. vs. Assistant Controller of Patents & Designs (2006, Cal.), which held that mere publication of designs, specifications, drawings, or demonstrations by a foreign patent office would not, in itself, amount to "publication" sufficient to render an Indian-re...